Court bars home demolitions in Ghauri Town

 According to the petition, the CDA had issued a demolition notice on February 24, which was challenged before the court.

-The petitioner argued that the notices were served during the holy month of Ramazan, causing severe mental distress and anguish to about 20,000 residents.
+The petitioner argued that the notices were served during the holy month of Ramazan, causing severe mental distress and anguish to approximately 20,000 residents of Ghori Town Phase 7.

+The court, while granting interim relief, restrained the CDA from taking any adverse action against the petitioner until further proceedings.

+The petition further requested the regularisation of Ghori Town Phase 7 in light of the verdict in the Bani Gala case.
+It also sought directions for provision of basic utilities, including electricity and gas, to the residents of the area.
+The hearing is expected to continue after responses from the relevant authorities are submitted.

 Published in Dawn, March 20th, 2026